JensDekker/Rewire/LABELS_IMPLEMENTATION_PLAN.md

 - [x] Labels are converted from `LabelEntity` to `core.Label` using `toCore()`
 - [x] Empty label lists are handled gracefully (using `?: emptyList()`)
 - [x] Labels are displayed correctly on HabitCard components
-- [ ] Labels update correctly when habits are edited and labels are changed (requires testing)
+- [x] Labels update correctly when habits are edited and labels are changed (labels reload after save via LaunchedEffect with allHabits dependency)

 ### Phase 4: Label Management (Optional but Recommended)